“Boston isn’t a city, it’s a family.”

 THE FREEDOM TRAIL

 The 2.5 mile (4 km) Freedom Trail is perhaps one of the most popular attractions in Boston, historic or otherwise.
+It is a perfect family-friendly experience in Boston with kids.
 The path winds it’s way through downtown Boston, passing 16 significant historical locations and landmarks.

 Over 4 million people annually follow the iconic red line that traces 250 years of history.
 The walk begins at the 44 acre Boston Common, America’s oldest public park, established in 1634.
 Here you can choose to follow the trail for free (detailed maps can be purchased at the beginning) or you can choose from several informative tours.
 Sites range from graveyards and churches, to the State House and the Old South Meeting House, well known for being the site where the Boston Tea Party began.
 The Old State House stands as the oldest public building in Boston, having survived the Boston Massacre, Revolution and fire.
 Referred to as the ‘home of free speech’, beautiful Faneiul Hall leads itself to a massive market.
 Continue on to view sites such as Paul Revere’s House, the USS Constitution and finish your journey at the Bunker Hill Monument.
 Even for those who are not history buffs, the walk is picturesque and the architecture alone makes the trek well worth it.

 TIP: The city’s harborfront is a very short walk from Faneuil Hall and Market.